Sylvain59650/lodash-object/docs/Array.md

     [1, 2, 3, "a", "b", "c"].includesAll([1, 2, 3, "a", "b", "c"]); // true
     [1, 2, 3, "a", "b", "c"].includesAll([1, 2, 3, "d", "a", "b", "c"]); // false
-## insertAt

-    (this) Array#insertAt(number position, any value)

-Insert a value at the position of the current array.
-If position is greater than array length, then insert at last position.

-Argument

-    position: position where insert the value in the array
-    value: the value to insert

-Returns

-    the current array with new values

-Example

-    var a=[7,8,9,10];
-    a.insertAt(0,11);
-    console.log(a); // [11,7,8,9,10]

-    a.insertAt(50,12).insertAt(4,13);
-    console.log(a); //[11,7,8,9,13,10,12]

-## insertRangeAt

-    (this) Array#insertRangeAt(number position, Array values)

-Insert elements of values at the position of the current array.
-If position is greater than array length, then insert at last position.

-Argument

-    position: position where insert the value in the array
-    values: element of array to insert

-Returns

-    the current array with new values

-Example

-    var a=[7,8,9,10];

-    a.insertRangeAt(2,[12,13,14,15,16]);
-    console.log(a); //[7,8,12,13,14,15,16]

  ## invokeMap